fpoussin/QtUsb/README.md

 ```

 **MSVC 2017**
-You will need WDK 8.1 and CRT SDK installed to compile libusb
+You need WDK 8.1 and CRT SDK installed to compile libusb
 These are both available from the Visual Studio Installer
 ```
 build_msvc2017.bat [x64|x86] QT_PATH